-Susman Godfrey has handled several securities cases that resulted in substantial judgments for the plaintiff:
+Susman Godfrey has handled numerous securities cases that resulted in substantial judgments for the plaintiff, including:

 - Susman Godfrey served as co-lead counsel for a class of derivative securities investors who alleged that Valeant Pharmaceuticals International, Inc. provided non-public information to Pershing Square Capital Management about its impending hostile takeover of Allergan, Inc. so that Pershing Square could secretly buy Allergan stock and commit that stake in support of Valeant’s bid.
 Plaintiffs claimed that Pershing Square then secretly acquired a massive 10 percent stake in Allergan and gleaned millions of dollars in profits by selling on the news of the takeover bid.
 In 2018, a California federal judge granted final approval of two settlements totaling $290 million to resolve these insider-trading claims shortly before trial was set to commence in the first of the two actions.
 The class represented by Susman Godfrey recovered $40 million (before fees and expenses), which is believed to be the largest recovery ever obtained on behalf of derivative securities investors in an insider trading case.